• Home

 Babies spit up or often dribble milk after feeding, which is quite normal.
 But if your baby is vomiting large amounts of milk or forcefully ejects the milk, it may indicate a problem.
 Green-tinged or discoloured vomiting may be caused by intestinal obstruction.
 Vomiting accompanied by diarrhoea may indicate a bacterial or viral infection.

-5. Tight tummy
+5. Tight Tummy

 A baby’s abdomen generally feels soft in between two feedings.
 But if your baby’s tummy feels tight or distended, it may be because of constipation or gas.